Global Head of PR

 “The Aesthetic of Motoring: 90 Years of Pininfarina” opens on 25 March 2021, running until 5 December 2021.
 For more information about the Petersen Automotive Museum and its exhibits, visit Petersen.org.

 The Battista will be the most powerful car ever designed and built in Italy and it will deliver a level of performance that is unachievable today in any road-legal sports car featuring internal combustion engine technology.
-Faster than a current Formula 1 race car in its 0 -100 km/h sub-two second sprint, and with 1,900 hp and 2,300 Nm torque on tap, the Battista will combine extreme engineering and technology in a zero emissions package.
-The Battista’s 120 kWh battery provides power to four electric motors – one at each wheel – with a simulated WLTP range of over 500 km (310 miles) on a single charge.
-No more than 150 Battistas will be individually hand-crafted at the Pininfarina SpA atelier in Cambiano, Italy.
+Faster than a current Formula 1 race car in its 0 -100 km/h sub-two second sprint, and with 1,900 hp and 2,340 Nm torque on tap, the Battista will combine extreme engineering and technology in a zero emissions package.
+The Battista’s 120 kWh battery provides power to four electric motors – one at each wheel – with a combined WLTP range of up to 476 km (296 miles), US EPA combined: 300 miles on a single charge.
+No more than 150 examples of Battista will be individually hand-crafted at the Battista Atelier in Cambiano, Italy.

 ABOUT AUTOMOBILI PININFARINA

 Automobili Pininfarina is based in operational headquarters in Munich, Germany, with a team of experienced automotive executives from luxury and premium car brands.
-Designed, engineered and produced by hand in Italy, the Battista hyper GT and all future models will be sold and serviced in all major global markets under the brand name Pininfarina.
-The new company aims to be the most sustainable luxury car brand in the world.
+Designed, engineered, and produced by hand in Italy, the Battista hyper GT and all future models will be sold in all major global markets under the brand name Pininfarina.
+The new company aims to be the most desired, sustainable luxury car brand in the world.

 ABOUT PETERSEN MUSEUM